Ever read a line in someone's book and think it's flavorful but then pause, trying to make sense of it?

 "I find myself" in a place I brought myself to.

 Just because you haven't been in that room before, doesn't mean you are finding yourself there.
-There is a good chance you walked in on your own accord.
+There is a good chance you got there yourself.
 A book I read recently had: "I find myself sitting in her driveway, contemplating if I still want to go knock on her door or put it in reverse and drive away."
 You didn't find yourself there, man.
 You drove yourself there.
-The "I find myself" phrase should be kept for things like someone being taken somewhere while they were sleeping and they just awakened or for when your character is magically transported somewhere.
+The "I find myself" phrase should be kept for things like being taken somewhere while sleeping or blindfolded, or for when your character is magically transported.

 "[They] begin/start to" do something that they also finish.

 If your character performs an action, have them do it.
 Don't only "start" it or "begin" it.
-When they only "start" or "begin" something, it's implied they aren't going to finish.
-So reserve those terms for when a character gets interrupted or distracted or if it's a task that takes a long time to accomplish and you're going into inner monolog in the meantime.
+When they only "start" or "begin" something, it's implied they aren't going to finish, so your reader will be anticipating an interruption.
+Reserve those terms for when a character gets cut off, or distracted, or if it's a task that takes a long time to accomplish and you're going into inner monolog in the meantime.

 Have another popular phrase that makes you wrinkle your nose?
 Send me an email because I'd love to hear it!